PacktPublishing/Modern-CMake-for-Cpp/examples/chapter12/01-full-project/README.md

 # Calc Console

-Calc Console is a calculator that sums two numbers in a terminal.
+Calc Console is a calculator that adds two numbers in a terminal.
 It does all the math by using a **Calc** library.
 This library is also available in this package.

-This application written in C++ and built with CMake.
+This application is written in C++ and built with CMake.

 ## More information